mabartlett/TCSS422Notes/_topics/05_threads.md

 int pthread_create(pthread_t *thread, const pthread_attr_t *attr, void *(*start_routine)(void*), void *arg);
 {% endhighlight %}

-- `pthread_t *thread` is the thread being initialized.
-It should have been declared before calling `pthread_create`.
+- The thread being initialized is `pthread_t *thread`.
+It should have been declared before you call `pthread_create`.
 Notice that this is a *pointer*, so we need the thread's address, which means you'll want to use the `&` operator.
-- `pthread_attr_t *attr` is usually `NULL`.
+- The argument `pthread_attr_t *attr` is usually `NULL`.
-- `void *(*start_routine)(void*)` is a pointer to the function the thread should start running.
+- The function will start running at `void *(*start_routine)(void*)`, which is a function pointer.
 Don't get confused here.
 All that's needed from you is simply the name of the function.
-- `void *arg` is the argument--another pointer--to pass to the above function.
-If you want to pass more than one argument, simply put them all in a `struct`.
+- Passing arguments to the `start_routine` function is done with `void *arg`.
+If you want to pass more than one argument, simply put them all in a `struct`, make a pointer to this `struct`, and pass this pointer.
+(This argument is a void pointer because `start_routine` can accept any data type.)

 If successful, the function returns 0; otherwise, it returns an error code number and `*thread` is undefined.
 You must join the thread later with the following function: